 Jupiter is 1,300 times greater in volume than Earth, and the pull of its gravity is so great that it bends the paths of comets and asteroids flying through the Solar System.

 Despite the planet’s great size, it spins quickly, giving it a day less than ten hours long.
-The rapid rotation makes Jupiter bulge visibly at its equator and whips colourful clouds into horizontal stripes and swirling storms.
+The rapid rotation makes Jupiter bulge visibly at its equator and whips colorful clouds into horizontal stripes and swirling storms.
 The largest storm – the Great Red Spot – is bigger than Earth.
 Lightning storms flicker through the blackness on Jupiter’s night side, and the whole planet is surrounded by belts of lethal radiation that would make a manned mission extremely dangerous.

 Spectacular light displays called auroras sometimes occur at Jupiter’s poles.
 Like Earth’s northern and southern lights, they’re caused by charged particles from space that crash into the atmosphere and make the gas atoms glow.
 The auroras on Jupiter are up to 100 times brighter than those on Earth.